rohansx/rohansx/README.md

 <h1>Hi, I'm <a href="https://rohan.sh">Rohan</a>, great to see you here! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"> </h1>

 I am a skilled Front-end Developer, passionate about cybersecurity & committed to ensuring secure web development.
 With a strong understanding of confidentiality, integrity, and availability of information, I'm well-versed in security measures for web applications.
 I'm highly motivated and continuously learning to stay up-to-date with the latest best practices.
 Let's connect and discuss potential opportunities to collaborate.
-> TRY `npx rohansx` for a quick intro on your terminal!
+> Try `npx rohansx` for a quick intro on your terminal!

 ## ⚡ Technologies